cogniteam/Library.Components.ROS/README.md

-# Cogniteam Component library for ROS kinetic
+# Cogniteam Component library for ROS melodic
 This library contains open dockerized components for ROS If you wish to use ROS2 check out our [ROS2 library](https://github.com/cogniteam/Library.Components.ROS2/tree/master)
 # ROSCon 2023